-Cabell Huntington Hospital is required to:
+Cabell Huntington Hospital is required by law to:

+We reserve the right to change our practices and to make the new provision effective for all protected health information we maintain.
 Should our privacy practices change, we will provide you with a revised notice when you next come to Cabell Huntington Hospital for services.
-We will discontinue to use or disclose your health information after we have received a written revocation of the authorization according to the procedures included in the authorization.
+We will discontinue use or disclosure of your health information after we have received a written revocation of the authorization according to the procedures included in the authorization.

 Federal and state laws allow us to use and to disclose your health information in the following ways.
 We have provided you with one or more examples for each category of use and disclosure, but cannot list every permitted use or disclosure.
-If you have questions about specific uses or disclosures, please call (304) 399-2997 or contact our Privacy Officer at the address listed above.
+If you have questions about specific uses or disclosures, please contact our Privacy Officer as set forth above.

-For example: Information obtained by a nurse, physician or other member of your healthcare team will be recorded in your record and used to determine the course of treatment that should work best for you.
-Your physician will document in your record his or her directions regarding your care to other members of your healthcare team.
+Information obtained by a nurse, physician, or other member of your healthcare team will be recorded in your record and used to determine the course of treatment that should work best for you.
+Your physician will document in your record his or her directions regarding your care to other members of your health care team.
 Various team members will then implement these directions, recording the actions taken and their observations.

 Unless you notify us that you object, we will use your name, location in the facility, general condition and religious affiliation for directory purposes.
 This information may be provided to members of the clergy and, except for religious affiliation, to other people who ask for you by name.

 We participate in a number of training programs for students and residents in a variety of healthcare fields including medicine, nursing, physical therapy, occupational therapy and speech therapy.
-These students and residents will have access to your health information as part of their training and education, but they are also required to follow the privacy practices set forth in this notice.
+These students and residents will have access to your health information as part of their training and education, but they are also required to follow the privacy practices set forth in this Notice.

-Health professionals, using their best judgment, may disclose to a family member or relative, close personal friend or any other person you identify, health information relevant to that person’s involvement in your care or payment related to your care.
+Health professionals, using their best judgment, may disclose to a family member, or relative, close personal friend or any other person you identify, health information relevant to that person’s involvement in your care or payment related to your care.

-We may disclose health information to funeral directors, consistent with applicable law, to carry out their duties.
+We may disclose health information to funeral directors consistent with applicable law to carry out their duties.

-Consistent with applicable law, we may disclose health information to organ procurement organizations or other entities engaged in procurement, banking or transplantation of organs or tissue for the purpose of donation and transplant.
+Consistent with applicable law, we may disclose health information to organ procurement organizations or other entities engaged in procurement, banking, or transplantation of organs or tissue for the purpose of donation and transplant.

-As required by law, we may disclose your health information to public health or legal authorities charged with preventing or controlling disease, injury or disability.
+As required by law, we may disclose your health information to public health or legal authorities charged with preventing or controlling disease, injury, or disability.

 We may disclose health information for law enforcement purposes as required by law or in response to a valid subpoena or court order.
-In the case of a medical emergency, we may disclose your health information to law enforcement officials if disclosure appears necessary to alert law enforcement to the commission or location of a crime or the identity of the perpetrator.
+In the case of a medical emergency, we may disclose your health information to law enforcement officials if disclosure appears necessary to alert law enforcement to the commission or location of a crime, or the identity of the perpetrator.
 We may also disclose your health information to a law enforcement official for the purpose of identifying or locating a suspect, fugitive, material witness or missing person, although we will not disclose information related to your blood typing or DNA.
-We may also disclosure your health information if we believe it is relevant to or constitutes evidence of criminal activity on the premises of Cabell Huntington Hospital.
+We may also disclose your health information if we believe it is relevant to or constitutes evidence of criminal activity on the premises of Cabell Huntington Hospital.